Soyle-Productions/soyle-stories-user-manual/How do I/view/the aliases of my character.md

 2. Right-click the character in the Character List Tool
 3. Select "View Profile"

-You should see the list of character alias in the ALSO KNOWN AS section of the character profile.
+You should see the list of character aliases in the ALSO KNOWN AS section of the character profile.